Lacy v. Torrez

 Related Resources

-Mark Lippelmann serves as senior counsel for Alliance Defending Freedom, where he is a key member of the Center for Life.
-Lippelmann is responsible for the most advanced and complex litigation in support of pro-life laws.
-In his prior role at ADF, Lippelmann focused on protecting the freedom of Christian ministries, schools, and churches to exercise their faith without interference.
+Mark Lippelmann serves as senior counsel for Alliance Defending Freedom, where he is a key member of the Center for Christian Ministries.
+In this role, Lippelmann is focused on protecting the freedom of Christian ministries, schools, and churches to exercise their faith without interference.
+In his prior role at ADF, Lippelmann was responsible for the most advanced and complex litigation in support of pro-life laws.
 Prior to joining ADF, Lippelmann worked as an attorney for the U.S. Postal Service in Washington, D.C., where he focused on complex class action litigation before federal courts and administrative bodies.
 Lippelmann also served as a federal law clerk and as an associate in private practice before joining ADF.
 Lippelmann earned his J.D. from Washburn University School of Law in 2009.
 While in law school, he served as comments editor of the Washburn Law Journal and was a research assistant for the school’s legal research and writing program.
 He obtained a B.A. in philosophy from The University of Kansas in 2006.
 He is admitted to the state bars in Kansas and Arizona and several federal courts.